Digitaltwinshub2025/Digitaltwinshub2025/README.md

 ### 3. 🌲 **Pando Accelerator at Encino**
 **Fellows:** Misrrain, Alicia, Vova, Eddie

-A biophilic sanctuary where ancient ecological wisdom meets immersive technology—a real-time sustainability lab for intergenerational stewards.
+A biophilic sanctuary where ancient ecological wisdom meets immersive technology, a real-time sustainability lab for intergenerational stewards.

 **What we're building:** An interactive digital twin of the Pando Encino Ecological Retreat.
-Community members and designers virtually test plant palettes, layouts, paths, and materials—seeing how choices affect shade, habitat, water use, and beauty—before breaking ground.
+Community members and designers virtually test plant palettes, layouts, paths, and materials—seeing how choices affect shade, habitat, water use, and beauty, before breaking ground.

 **Impact:** Reduced mistakes.
 Enhanced resilience.
 Climate-smart designs co-created with care.